yassh-pandey/detangled-challenge/README.md

 <br />
 <br />

-# The webapp is not responsive so for desired behaviour / experience please run it on a desktop / laptop browser.
+# The webapp is not responsive, so to see the desired behaviour please run it on a desktop or laptop browser.

 # A sample of how the UI looks:
 ![UI gif](https://github.com/yassh-pandey/detangled-challenge/blob/master/WebAppGif.gif)